ukcw/defi-mooc-lab2/README.md

 | 43592668520268314776 | 1616358033112 |
 | 42272938541636137282 | 1416358033112 |

 These were the initial values I used to perform the binary search.
 Since we get the most profit around 1716... to 1816...
-I did a more granular search in the area.1.
+I did a more granular search in the area.

 This was the final value I used for the borrow amount: 1,741,358,033,112 and it nets us a profit of ~43.8 ETH.
 Full value: 43833405052996383613.